Sing a New Psalm:

 ?
 Have you experienced any similar incident worthy of praise?

 ?
-What can we learn about prayer from this Psalm?
+What can we learn about prayer from this psalm?

-among the most familiar of the Psalms
+among the most familiar of the psalms

-Psalm 51 is known as the Miserere (have mercy) from the Latin translationof its opening word, and it’s among the most well known of all the ancient prayers that make up the Psalms.
-It’s also one of seven Psalms considered especially penitential.
+Psalm 51 is known as the Miserere (have mercy) from the Latin translation of its opening word, and it’s among the most well known of all the ancient prayers that make up the psalms.
+It’s also one of seven psalms considered especially penitential.
 The other six are Psalm 6, Psalm 32, Psalm 38, Psalm 102, Psalm 130, and Psalm 143.
 The Miserere is credited to David.
-If you’re unfamiliar with some of the more obscure details of David’s life, they can be found in the First and Second Books of Samuel.
-You can learn much more about the lives of Saul, David, and Solomon in our in-depth Catholic Bible study The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King.
+If you’re unfamiliar with some of the major details of David’s life, they can be found in the First and Second Books of Samuel.
+You also can

 read the Catechism—how well do you know your faith?